 MASSLAM is Australian Sustainable Hardwoods’ (ASH) range of mass timber solutions.
-Grown, owned and produced in Victoria, MASSLAM is a range of glue-laminated timber systems (including columns, beams and floors); intended for large domestic and commercial structures; designed and manufactured for assembly.
+Grown, owned and produced in Victoria, MASSLAM is a range of glue-laminated timber systems (including hardwood beams, columns and floors); intended for large domestic and commercial structures; designed and manufactured for assembly.

 MASSLAM has advantages that allow longer spans, higher ceilings, increased floor space, lesser beam depth and lower associated installation costs.
 Better still, MASSLAM is cheaper to construct than concrete and steel, looks better, is safe, sustainable and efficient.

 Using Australian made and superior strength timber, our glulam offers additional benefits compared to all other mass timber options worldwide.
 Learn more about MASSLAM here.

 Sustainable timber is the building material of the 21st century.
 Glue laminated timber is the preferred choice for mass timber construction for the following reasons: